oroinc/documentation/backend/setup/dev-environment/community-edition.rst

    GRANT ALL PRIVILEGES ON oro.* to 'oro_user'@'localhost' WITH GRANT OPTION;
    FLUSH PRIVILEGES;

 Replace `oro_user` with a new username and `P@ssword123` with a more secure password.
-Ensure that the password contains at least one upper case letter, one lower case letter, one digit, one special character, and has the total length of at least 8 characters.
+Ensure that the password contains at least one upper case letter, one lower case letter, one digit, one special character, and a total length of at least 8 characters.

 Configure Web Server
 ^^^^^^^^^^^^^^^^^^^^

-For the production mode, it is strongly recommended to use the HTTPS protocol for the Oro application public websites, and reserve the HTTP mode for development and testing purposes only.
+For the production mode, it is strongly recommended to use the HTTPS protocol for the Oro application's public websites and reserve the HTTP mode for development and testing purposes only.

 The samples of Nginx configuration for HTTPS and HTTP mode are provided below.
 Update the `/etc/nginx/conf.d/default.conf` file with the content that matches the type of your environment.

 **Sample nginx Configuration for HTTP Websites (Use in Development and Staging Environment Only)**